MVenkatraman/workshops/SI_awk/awk_workshop.md

 _____________
 ## 2. grep

 grep is an **amazing** search tool in unix systems.
 Learning to use grep can save you a lot of time and headaches.
+Simply put, grep searches for patterns and then extracts the line association with that pattern.
+I've tried to include some useful grep flags in this tutorial but there is much more!
+So, checkout the documentation if you don't see what you need here.

+Let's start with the simplest grep, finding a line with something.
+Let's say we want all the sites with alt alleles A and T:

+`grep "A,T" sample.vcf`

+We want to make sure we didnt miss anything in lowercase so we add the following flag to ignore case:

+`grep -i "A,T" sample.vcf`

+Now, i just want to know how many lines match this pattern:

+`grep -c "A,T" sample.vcf`

+grep works with regular expressions. regexs are extremely useful and worth checking out if you are not familar.

+**Now, I want all the lines that don't match this pattern**

+`grep -v "A,T" sample.vcf | tail`

 _____________
 ## 3. sed